 - (a) The League will recognize the top-3 goaltending leaders with a Silver Glove award determined by best save percentage (total saves divided by total shots on goal) during the regular season.
 Save percentage will be carried out no more than 3 decimal places. - (b) To be eligible for a Silver Glove award, goaltenders must have appeared in net for a minimum of 500 Jr. Varsity game minutes. - (c) A goaltender qualifying for a Silver Glove in both Varsity and Jr. Varsity will only be eligible in the division in which the most minutes were played.
-If the total minutes are equal in both Varsity and Jr. Varsity, the goaltender will only be eligible in the Varsity division. - (d) Tied players will share the ranking. - (e) Goaltending leaders will be presented an award. - (f) Awards will be the same for all 3 goaltenders.
+If the total minutes are equal in both Varsity and Jr. Varsity, the goaltender will only be eligible in the Varsity division. - (d) Tied players will share the ranking. - (e) Awards will be the same for all 3 goaltenders.